Trump's travel ban exceeds presidential authority, court rules

 A federal appeals court panel in San Francisco ruled late Friday that President Donald Trump exceeded his presidential powers with the third version of his controversial travel ban.

-The panel ruled unanimously in a 77-page decision that read, “We conclude that the President’s issuance of the Proclamation once against exceeds the scope of his delegated authority.”
+The panel ruled unanimously in a 77-page decision that read, “We conclude that the President’s issuance of the Proclamation once again exceeds the scope of his delegated authority.”

 But the ruling by the 9th U.S. Circuit Court of Appeals will have no immediate effect because the Supreme Court decided earlier this month that Trump's ban could be fully implemented while the administration appeals a pair of injunctions against the policy, Politico reported.